Kanishk2192/Automated-Trading-Signal-Backtesting-Framework/README.md

 # Automated Trading Signal & Backtesting Framework

-A Python-based framework for automated trading signal generation, T+1 strategy backtesting, portfolio performance evaluation, and CSV-based reporting using an RSI-VWAP trading strategy.
+A Python-based framework for automated trading signal generation, T+1 strategy backtesting, portfolio performance evaluation, and CSV export using an RSI-VWAP trading strategy.

 This project demonstrates the use of an RSI-VWAP trading strategy on 21 metal and metal-related stocks listed on the National Stock Exchange (NSE).
 The main purpose isn't to identify the most profitable strategy, but rather to automate the repetitive process of technical strategy backtesting and performance evaluation.